 Consider all of the above as motivational!
 Getting things right from the very start will greatly help your organization leverage Big Data more quickly and successfully.

 Recently, I discussed some of the big challenges companies face when first analyzing their data and five key tips to building a successful Big Data strategy.
-You can stream the free webinar here!

 Have experience with Big Data?
 What common pitfalls would you advise professionals to avoid as they build their Big Data Strategy?
 Share your knowledge with the community in the comments below.